-At Parkside Motors, we do repairs ranging from the most quick and simple, to the most complicated rebuilds that you could imagine over the course of the day.
-Our technicians love their work, and have been studying the craft of automotive repair since they were young.
+At Parkside Motors, we do repairs ranging from the quickest and simple, to the most complicated rebuilds that you could imagine over the course of the day.
+Our technicians love their work and have been studying the craft of automotive repair since they were young.
 Being inquisitive and being confident enough to try things out on your own vehicle is a sign of a true car lover and potential DIY mechanic.
-If you feel so inclined, here is a list of really simple maintenance procedures you can do on your own if you want to get your hards dirty and learn a bit about your vehicle.
+If you feel so inclined, here is a list of really simple maintenance procedures you can do on your own if you want to get your hands dirty and learn a bit about your vehicle.
 These are approachable and fun, and you will get a great sense of satisfaction when you finish your first job.

 1. Air Filters

 Most vehicles have two air filters, one under the hood and one in the cabin.
-Over time, air filters get clogged with dust and debris and air flow gets compromised.
+Over time, air filters get clogged with dust and debris and airflow gets compromised.
 Changing the air filter will improve your fuel consumption and your car will run more efficiently.

-Your owners manual and YouTube will both have detailed instructions on how to locate, remove and replace the air filter for your specific model.
+Your owner’s manual and YouTube will both have detailed instructions on how to locate, remove and replace the air filter for your specific model.